capistrano/capistrano/documentation/getting-started/authentication-and-authorisation/index.markdown

 users can restart services, or that services restart *themselves* when they notice a change.

-To configure this heirarchy, ignoring for the moment the passwordless `sudo` access that you may or may not need depending how well your servers are setup:
+To configure this hierarchy, ignoring for the moment the passwordless `sudo` access that you may or may not need depending how well your servers are setup:

 {% prism bash %}